7 Effective Ways Seniors Can Improve Sleep Quality

 Check that the mattress you’re looking at is CertiPUR® certified memory foam, which is independently tested and verified free of PBDEs, TDCPP or TCEP (“Tris”) flame retardants, ozone depleters, mercury, formaldehyde, lead and heavy metals.
 You can also check out the Amerisleep Mattress Reviews in order to make a better decision before buying.

-1. Control your diet
+- Control your diet

 Large meals, especially those close to your bedtime, can make you sleep longer.
 Caffeine can disrupt your sleep schedule, so try to take it in the morning and don’t take too much.
 Alcohol might initially put you to sleep, but it can disrupt your sleep cycle.
-Studies have shown that diets rich in milk-based products, vegetables, fruits and fish could have sleep promoting effects.
+If your friend or a family member shows signs of substance abuse, you may help them find a rehab center.
+At Method Treatment, we believe in treating the whole person, not just the addiction.
+Our programs address mental health, physical health, and emotional well-being through a personalized approach.

-1. Exercise regularly during the week
+- Exercise regularly during the week

 There is good evidence documenting the ability of exercise to affect sleep quality and patterns.